-81. The Mission considered developments in Gaza and the West Bank as closely interrelated, and analysed both to reach an informed understanding of and to report on issues within the Mission's mandate.

-82. A consequence of lsrael's non-cooperation with the Mission was that the Mission was unable to visit the West Bank to investigate alleged violations of international law there.
+- 81. The Mission considered developments in Caza and the West Bank as closely interrelated, and analysed both to reach an informed understanding of and to report on issues within its mandate. - 82.82.
+A consequence of Israel's non-cooperation with the Mission was that the Mission was unable to visit the West Bank to investigate alleged violations of international law there.
 However, the Mission has received many oral and written reports and other relevant materials from Palestinian, Israeli and international human rights organizations and institutions.
-In addition, the Mission has met with representatives of human rights organizations, members of the Palestinian legislature and community leaders.
-It heard experts, witnesses and victims in the public hearings, interviewed affected individuals and witnesses and reviewed video and photographic material.
+In addition, the Mission has met representatives of human rights organizations, members of the Palestinian legislature and community leaders.
+It heard experts, witnesses and victims at the public hearings, interviewed affected individuals and witnesses, and reviewed video and photographic material.

-1. Treatment of Palestinians by Israeli security forces in the West Bank, including use of excessive or lethal force during demonstrations
+1. Treatment of Palestinians in the West Bank by Israeli security forces, including use of excessive or lethal force during demonstrations

-83. Various witnesses and experts informed the Mission of a sharp increase in the use of force by the Israeli security forces against Palestinians in the West Bank from the commencement of the Israeli operations in Gaza (Chapter XIX).
-A number of protestors were killed by Israeli forces during Palestinian demonstrations, including in support of the Gaza population under attack, following the beginning of the operations, and scores were injured.
-The level of violence employed in the West Bank during the time of the operation in Gaza, was sustained also after the end of the operation.

-84. Of particular concern to the Mission were allegations of the use of unnecessary, lethal force by Israeli security forces, the use of live ammunitions, and the provision in the Israeli armed forces "open fire regulations" of different rules to deal with disturbances where only Palestinians are present, as compared to disturbances where Israelis are present.
-This raises serious concern with regard to discriminatory policies vis-a-vis Palestinians.
-Eye-witnesses also reported to the Mission the use of sniper fire in the context of crowd control.
+- 83. Various witnesses and experts informed the Mission of a sharp rise in the use of force by the Israeli security forces against Palestinians in the West Bank from the beginning of the Israeli operations in Gaza (chap.
+XX).
+A number of protestors were killed by Israeli forces during Palestinian demonstrations, including in support of the Gaza population under attack, and scores were injured.
+The level of violence used in the West Bank during the time of the operation in Gaza was sustained also after the operation. - 84.
+Of particular concern to the Mission were allegations of the use of unnecessary, lethal force by Israeli security forces, the use of live ammunitions, and the provision in the Israeli armed forces "open fire regulations" of different rules to deal with disturbances where only Palestinians are present and those where Israelis are present.
+This raises serious concern with regard to discriminatory policies vis-à-vis Palestinians.
+Eyewitnesses also reported to the Mission on the use of sniper fire in the context of crowd control.
 Witnesses spoke of the markedly different atmosphere they encountered in the confrontation with the soldiers and border police during demonstrations in which all checks and balances had been removed.
-Several witnesses told the Mission that during the operation in Gaza, the sense in the West Bank was one of a "free for all", where anything was permitted.

-85. Little if any action is taken by Israeli authorities to investigate, prosecute and punish violence against Palestinians by settlers and members of security forces, including killings, resulting in a situation of impunity.
+Several witnesses told the Mission that during the operation in Gaza, the sense in the West Bank was one of a "free for all", where anything was permitted. - 85.
+Little if any action is taken by the Israeli authorities to investigate, prosecute and punish violence against Palestinians, including killings, by settlers and members of the security forces, resulting in a situation of impunity.
 The Mission concludes that Israel has failed to fulfil its obligations to protect the Palestinians from violence by private individuals under both international human rights law and international humanitarian law.

-Detention of Palestinians in Israeli prisons
+2. Detention of Palestinians in Israeli prisons

-86. It is estimated that since the beginning of the occupation, approximately 700,000 Palestinian men, women and children have been detained by Israel.
-According to estimates, as at 1st June 2009, there were approximately 8,100 Palestinian 'political prisoners' in detention in Israel, including 60 women and 390 children.
-Most of these detainees are charged or convicted by the Israeli Military Court System that operates for Palestinians in the West Bank and under which due process rights for Palestinians are severely limited.
-Many are held in administrative detention, and some under the Israeli "Unlawful Combatants Law".
+86. It is estimated that, since the beginning of the occupation, approximately 700,000 Palestinian men, women and children have been detained by Israel.
+According to estimates, as at 1 June 2009, there were approximately 8,100 Palestinian "political prisoners" in detention in Israel, including 60 women and 390 children.
+Most of these detainees are charged or convicted by the Israeli military court system that operates for Palestinians in the West Bank and under which due process rights for Palestinians are severely limited.
+Many are held in administrative detention and some under the Israeli "Unlawful Combatants Law".